-We now proceed with the proof of Proposition \ref{prop:wp} regarding the existence and uniqueness of solutions to \eqref{eq:RGD}.
-As noted in the main text, we only need to prove part \eqref{itm:wp-full}, which concerns the case of full-rank extendable metrics.
+In this appendix, we collect some proofs that are too technical for the main text.
+We begin with the proof of \cref{prop:wp} regarding the existence and uniqueness of solutions to \eqref{eq:RGD}.
+As noted in \cref{sec:analysis}, we only need to prove part \eqref{itm:wp-full}, which concerns the case of full-rank extendable metrics.
 Existence of forward solutions of \eqref{eq:RGD} on $\strat$ follows from general results of \cite{AC84} on solutions to discontinuous differential equations; see \cite{LS08} for a summary of their argument.
-It remains to show that forward solutions to \eqref{eq:RGD} from each initial condition in $\strat$ are unique.
-This conclusion follows from Lemma \ref{lem:Gronwall} below, where $\dynfield(x) = \tproj_{x}(\payv^{\sharp}(x))$ denotes the right-hand side of \eqref{eq:RGD}:
+Thus, it remains to show that forward solutions to \eqref{eq:RGD} from each initial condition in $\strat$ are unique.
+This conclusion follows from the following lemma:

 \begin{lemma} Let $x(t)$ and $x'(t)$ be solutions to \eqref{eq:RGD}, and let

 If $\lambda>0$ is large enough, then $P(t)$ is nonincreasing. \end{lemma}